javier-lopez/javier.io/blog/en/_posts/2014-01-06-multicursor-in-ubuntu.md

 $ xinput reattach 10 "Auxiliary pointer" #use the id to set it as auxiliar pointer
 </pre>

-After applying such changes, the xinput configuration looks like this:
+After applying these changes, the xinput configuration looked like this:

 <pre>
 xinput list